chef/chef-oss-practices/contributors/guide/collaborative-dev.md

 # Collaborative Development Principles

 Collaboration is key to ensuring high quality code for any project.
-In order to promote a collaborative coding environment Chef utilizes both code reviews and pairing.
+In order to promote a collaborative coding environment Chef utilizes testing, code reviews, and pairing.

 ## Code reviews